There is one session available:

 Upon completion of this course, learners will be able to:

-• Review Bootcamp lessons based on set theory and calculus
+• Recall Bootcamp lessons based on set theory and calculus

 • Apply elementary probability counting rules, including permutations and combinations

-• Recall the concepts of independence and conditional probability
+• Implement the concepts of independence and conditional probability

 • Determine how to update probabilities via Bayes Rule

-“FCPS” refers to the free text, A First Course in Probability and Statistics
+“FCPS” refers to the free text, A First Course in Probability and Statistics: free access is provided via a PDF file or as a book

 Module 1: Course Introduction + Bootcamps